huri000/SwiftEntryKit/README.md

 #### Using a completion handler

-Use a trailing closure as completion handler to the dismiss mechanism.
+Inject a trailing closure to be executed after the entry dismissal.

 ```Swift
 SwiftEntryKit.dismiss {